Forté Foundation

 Olin and Washington University offer attractive advantages for female applicants including excellent academics, a personalized admissions process, extensive financial aid packages and scholarships, including Forté Fellowships, and a worldwide network of engaged alumni and mentors.

 Olin is a proud member of the Forté Foundation and was honored to host the 2006 National Conference for the National Association of Women MBAs (NAWMBA).
 More than 800 participants representing 49 MBA programs and 59 corporate sponsors attended the NAWMBA conference and career fair.
-The Olin Chapter of NAWMBA works in partnership with faculty, alumni, fellow students, and corporate recruiters to help female graduate business students succeed both professionally and personally.
+The Olin Women in Business student organization works in partnership with faculty, alumni, fellow students, and corporate recruiters to help female graduate business students succeed both professionally and personally.
 Through initiatives including special recruiting/networking events, active mentoring programs, and ongoing professional development support, women at Olin have access to a wealth of resources.

-For more information about Washington University’s Olin Business School, please visit our Web site at http://www.olin.wustl.edu/.
+For more information about Washington University’s Olin Business School, please visit our Web site at olin.wustl.edu.

 Sponsor Spotlights: The Wharton School at the University of Pennsylvania